Emilio Rojas: Career

-2009-

 Around 2008, mainstream producer DJ Green Lantern had noticed Rojas' music and began working with him on numerous projects such as 2010's Life Without Shame mixtape.
 Long anticipated "Breaking Point" was released on January 26, 2012, as a dual project with DJ Green Lantern.
 On June 11 his Mixtape No Shame No Regrets dropped.
+In August 2024, Rojas called out DJ Khaled for his refusal to speak out about Palestinian rights amid the Gaza war and humanitarian crisis in Gaza, despite DJ Khaled being of Palestinian descent.